speedie1337/spmenu/docs/docs.md

 ## Run launcher

-spmenu includes a shell script called spmenu_run.
+spmenu includes a powerful Bash script called spmenu_run.
 It lists executable programs in $PATH and displays them to the user in a list.
-Not only that but it shows recently run programs first in the list.
+Not only that but it optionally shows recently run programs first in the list.

-spmenu_run will interpret any arguments as spmenu arguments and pass them to spmenu.
-Therefore `spmenu_run --prompt 'Run:'` will set the prompt to `Run:`.
-While it is similar to dmenu_run (and achieves the same goal), this version has some extra features.

 The selected option is piped to /bin/sh (by default).
 Unlike dmenu_run, spmenu_run has some cool features.
 For example: